Our verdict

 While the updates add a little extra pepper to the shoe's already fun ride, the traditional Kinvara DNA still shines through.

 It’s light, agile, smooth, and natural—qualities that made it a marathoner’s weapon of choice before the dawn of super shoes.
-Those seeking this type of ride, where there’s no mechanical assistance from carbon plates and the feet have to do most of the work, will enjoy doing speed work and racing in these shoes.
+Those seeking this type of ride, where there’s no mechanical assistance from carbon plates and the feet have to do most of the work, will enjoy doing tempo work and racing in these shoes.

 We only needed 15.3N of force to bend it to 90º.
 Here is some context: